 After filter: How to get AI to sound like you in half the time.

 Same content.
 Different framing.
 The second one leads with the outcome.
 The first one leads with the feature.
+The four-things filter turns a generic topic into one that matters.

-The Developer Trap
+The Cool Factor Trap

-Come build with me,
+Come build with me.

 Anthony Tran